Passports to Success in BPM: Digital Edition

 Download this complete 34-page special Mini-Book featuring the award-winning case study by the U.S. Department of Veterans Affairs detailing how they used to BPM to ensure that US Veterans and their families would always enjoy uninterrupted benefits.

-Click here for Veterans Affairs mini-book
+Click here for Veterans Affairs mini-book (no sign-up required)

 How to win an Award and be published in our next book...
 The annual WfMC Awards for Global Excellence in BPM are sponsored by WfMC.org and BPM.com.
 General information and guidelines for submissions are at www.bpmf.org.